 The 2023 health benefits open enrollment period is September 26 - October 21, 2022.
-This is your opportunity to change health plans, change from family to single coverage, enroll if you had previously deferred coverage, cancel coverage for yourself or an adult dependent child, and more.
-You should review important changes for the 2023 plan year, and confirm your health plan network and service area, as well as plan design options.
-You should also consider dental and other insurance options to supplement your coverage.
+This is your opportunity to change health plans, change from family to single coverage, enroll if you had previously deferred coverage, cancel coverage for yourself or an adult dependent child and more.
+You should review important changes for the 2023 plan year and confirm your health plan network and service area, as well as plan design options.
+You should also consider supplemental benefits (if offered by your employer).

-Open enrollment is available to all who are eligible under the State of Wisconsin Group Health Insurance Program.
-This includes employees, retirees, currently insured COBRA continuants, surviving spouses, and dependents.
+Open enrollment is available to all who are eligible under the Wisconsin Public Employers Group Health Insurance Program.
+This includes employees, currently insured retirees, COBRA continuants, surviving spouses and dependents.
 Changes in coverage become effective January 1, 2023.

 - The first of the month on or following your hire date, or

 - The date you are eligible for an employer contribution